Cristine Rotenberg: Philanthropic work

 Rotenberg has extended financial support to her viewers through tuition giveaways and scholarships.
 Her annual tuition giveaways have financed post-secondary education for viewers in her home country.

 In 2021, she founded a permanent annual scholarship, the Cristine Rotenberg Scholarship for Academic and Creative Pursuits, at her alma mater Carleton University.

 Personal life

 Rotenberg has a common law partner, Ben Mazowita.
-He often appears in her videos to assist her and occasionally participates in her videos.
-He is the co-host of their podcast SimplyPodLogical.
-The couple resides in Ottawa with their two cats.
+He often appears in her videos and he was the co-host of their podcast SimplyPodLogical before it went on hiatus.
+The couple resides in Ottawa with their two cats, Menchie and Zyler.